hugoledoux/CityJSON-viewer/README.md

 # CityJSON viewer

+__This repository and project has been archived, the code has been merged into our (better) project: https://github.com/cityjson/ninja__

 ![CityJSON example](readme/example_Delft.PNG?raw=true "")

 A simple web-viewer for [CityJSON](https://www.cityjson.org) files: drag-and-drop a file, wait a few milliseconds, and you see it.
 That's it.